Trump employs violence as political fuel for reelection fight

 His answer was notable for its zero-sum view: Suffering in the country was inevitable — the question was who suffered more.

-Trump’s return to focusing on violent threats and conflict follows a summer in which the president appeared politically adrift as a viral pandemic overtook the nation, infecting at least 6.2 million people and dampening the economy.
+Trump’s return to focusing on violent threats and conflict follows a summer in which he appeared politically adrift as the coronavirus pandemic overtook the nation, infecting at least 6.2 million people and dampening the economy.

-He initially wavered in whether to focus campaign advertising on trumpeting his pandemic response or attacking his opponent, before eventually launching attacks on Biden for his ties to China, his mental acuity and his policy positions.
+He initially wavered about whether to focus campaign advertising on touting his pandemic response or attacking his opponent, before eventually launching attacks on Biden for his ties to China, his mental acuity and his policy positions.
 Biden’s polling advantage widened.

 When nationwide protests against police misconduct turned violent this summer, Trump’s strategy shifted once again.
-A July 9 set of talking points distributed around the White House by Stephen Miller, the adviser who wrote Trump’s 2016 nomination speech, previewed the message Trump would settle on for the final push to the convention.
+A July 9 set of talking points distributed around the White House by Stephen Miller, an adviser who wrote Trump’s 2016 nomination speech, previewed the message that Trump would settle on for the final push to the Republican National Convention.

-The solution Miller described, which Trump soon incorporated into his rhetoric and advertising, was to paint Biden as a fundamental threat to public safety.
+The solution Miller described, which Trump soon incorporated into his rhetoric and advertising, was to portray Biden as a fundamental threat to public safety.
 “No one will be safe in Joe Biden’s America,” the document read.
 The Democratic nominee, Miller’s document continued, “will surrender America and its citizens to the violent left-wing mob” and “abolish the American Way of Life.”

-The shift sought to rehabilitate Trump’s political message of dominance and shift the discussion away from the pandemic, which public polling showed had become a drag on the president’s support.
+The shift sought to rehabilitate Trump’s political message of dominance and turn the discussion away from the pandemic, which public polling showed had become a drag on the president’s support.

-“You can’t really tell people that there is no covid crisis because they are surrounded by it.
-The only thing you can do is make something else louder,” said Harvard political scientist Matthew Baum, who studies political persuasion and misinformation.
+“You can’t really tell people that there is no covid crisis, because they are surrounded by it.
+The only thing you can do is make something else louder,” said Matthew Baum, a political scientist at Harvard who studies political persuasion and misinformation.
 “You don’t have to persuade people.
 All you have to do is say, ‘Don’t look over there.
 Look over here.’ ”

 Biden has argued that Trump is trying to distract Americans from his inability to better address the health, economic and race-relations crises facing the nation.

 “The whole country is up in flames.
 Everything is burning, law and order, because he doesn’t want to talk about anything, anything at all, about the job he hasn’t done,” Biden said Sept.
-4 during a news conference in Wilmington, Del.
+4 at a news conference in Wilmington, Del.

-Biden has mocked Trump’s effort to cast him as responsible for any street violence, no matter the alleged perpetrator.
+Biden has mocked Trump’s effort to cast him as responsible for any street violence, no matter the alleged perpetrator

 “Ask yourself: Do I look like a radical socialist with a soft spot for rioters?
 Really?”
-Biden asked during an Aug.
-31 speech in Pittsburgh.
+Biden asked during a speech on Aug.
+31 in Pittsburgh.
 “I want a safe America.
 Safe from covid, safe from crime and looting, safe from racially motivated violence, safe from bad cops.
 Let me be crystal clear — safe from four more years of Donald Trump.”

-Tim Murtaugh, a spokesman for the Trump campaign, said Trump is focused on helping the communities affected by the violence.
+Tim Murtaugh, a spokesman for the Trump campaign, said Trump is focused on helping communities affected by the violence.
 “These riots are destroying the life’s work of Black, Hispanic and Asian business owners, and they have to stop,” he said.

 Expressions advocating violence were central to Trump’s early political endeavors.